The History of the Pension Plan

 In financial advisor and radio personality Ric Edelman's book, The Truth About Retirement Plans and IRAs, he describes a monthly lifetime income benefit that was offered to soldiers during the American Revolution.
 If a soldier survived the war, the Continental Congress would reward them with income for life.
 It was called a pension, and it was offered again by the federal government in the Civil War and every U.S. war since.

 The structure, however, was not new.
 Soldiers who served in Ancient Rome were also guaranteed income after they retired.
 There is also evidence of pensions being offered to public sector workers throughout history.

 Banking and railroad companies were among the first to offer pensions to their employees.
 But by the turn of the 20th century, several large corporations began to grow and offer pensions.
 These included Standard Oil, U.S. Steel, AT&T, Eastman Kodak, Goodyear, and General Electric, all of which had adopted pension plans before 1930.
 Manufacturing companies were the last to adopt the new retirement plans.
 The Internal Revenue Act of 1921 helped to spur growth by exempting contributions made to employee pensions from federal corporate income tax.

 In the 1940s, labor unions became interested in pension plans and pushed to increase the benefits offered.
-By 1950, nearly 10 million Americans, or about 25% of the private sector workforce, had a pension.
+By the end of 1950, over 10 million Americans, or over 25% of the private sector workforce, had a pension.
 Ten years later, about half of the private sector workforce had one.